mozilla-extensions/dnssec-interference/README.md

+This repository contains code for a privileged Firefox addon that measures rates of DNSSEC interference by network middleboxes.
+The entry point for the addon is `src/dns-test.js`, which is converted into `background.js` at addon build time through [browserify](https://browserify.org/).
+The experimental APIs that are necessary for opening UDP/TCP sockets and reading which nameservers a client is using are located in `src/experiments`.
+The addon also uses a modified form of the [dns-packet](https://github.com/mozilla/dns-packet) Node.js module, which enables us to send queries for SMIMEA records, HTTPS records, and two new record types we created that are not standardized.

 ## Problem Description
 DNSSEC provides powerful cryptographic guarantees, but in practice its security benefits are unclear.
 [Previous work](https://www.usenix.org/system/files/conference/usenixsecurity13/sec13-paper_lian.pdf) has shown that DNSSEC has not been implemented by most recursive resolvers, leaving many clients susceptible to cache poisoning attacks.
 Furthermore, a non-negligible population of recursive resolvers that support DNSSEC fail to correctly perform validation.
 Validation could instead be performed by web browsers, but it is unclear whether clients would gain significant security benefits.
 For example, if network middleboxes between clients and recursive resolvers drop DNSSEC records, then web browsers will not be able to perform validation.